keltia/fetiche-rs/process-data/README.md

 It is used to load and convert CSV files from the EMIT surveillance network into smaller and more usable [Parquet] files.

+This utility uses DuckDB and the tables/SQL as explained in [GEO.md](../docs/GEO.md)

 ## USAGE

 <details>